canada-ca/canada-ca.github.io/_posts/2020-12-18-2020-silver-linings.md

 <p>These months have forced me out of my comfort zone — I’m more used to doing things than asking other people to do things.
 I’m always grateful and impressed with how folks step up to help, whether by answering a quick text or sharing a prototype or hopping on call.</p>

 <p>This community is rising to the occasion in an incredible way and facilitating meaningful culture change in the process—our collective efforts make a huge difference.
-And I just think, If we can make so much progress in such a short time under adverse conditions, imagine what we’ll be able to accomplish together once we’re out the other side of this and all a little better rested!</p>
+And I just think, if we can make so much progress in such a short time under adverse conditions, imagine what we’ll be able to accomplish together once we’re out the other side of this and all a little better rested!</p>

 <p>Working with all of you inspires me.
 Thank you.”</p>